-Melissa Bowles-Terry is the head of educational initiatives at the UNLV Libraries, where she provides leadership for the libraries' educational role on campus, including faculty development initiatives related to teaching research skills, offering library support for online learning, and assessing student learning in the library.
+Melissa Bowles-Terry, a tenured member of the library faculty, coordinates programming to support faculty teaching, research, and career development as the director of the Faculty Center at UNLV.
+She formerly served as head of educational initiatives at the UNLV Libraries, where she provided leadership for the libraries' educational role on campus, including faculty development initiatives related to teaching research skills, offering library support for online learning, and assessing student learning in the library.

 Bowles-Terry has published in major library journals and presented at conferences on the topics of assessment of student learning and information literacy instruction.
 She is a national leader in scholarship related to the impact of libraries on student success and is a member of the faculty of a national training program sponsored by the Association of College and Research Libraries for librarians who teach and assess student learning.